 This course aims to further expand students' communication skills in a variety of contexts.
-Topics include the study and analysis of a novel and comparative studies of different literary genres such as novels, plays and poetry.
+Topics include the study and analysis of a play and comparative studies of different literary genres such as blog posts, news articles, short stories and poetry.
 Particular emphasis is put on stylistics and dissertation writing.
 At Argyle, students work on interactive group projects such as plays and digital media designed to encourage oral communication outside of the classroom and help support the development of critical thinking, social interaction, and leadership.
 This course is a requirement for students in the French Immersion program.